The Appearance preference tool lets you configure various aspects of how your desktop looks.

 xfconf-query -c xsettings -p /Xft/Lcdfilter -n -t string -s lcddefault

 lcdlegacy.
-You can check if the property is set property, run
+You can check to see if the property is set properly by running

 xrdb -queryin a terminal.
-To fully apply the LCD hinting, it is advised to logout and in again (for restarting the X server).
+To fully apply the LCD hinting, it is advisable to log out and in again (for restarting the X server).

 |Other Theme Settings|

-Choose one of the following options to specify what to display on the toolbars in your GTK-compliant applications:
+Choose one of the four options to specify what to display on the toolbars in your GTK-compliant applications.
+The example below shows Text under icons.